BhaveshChand/hello-world/README.md

 Nothing special

 Hello, world!
 This is Bhavesh.
-I am a 2nd year CSE student.
-I have been coding in C/C++ since the past 3 years.
-I want to learn more and more coding.
+I am a 3rd year CSE student at Birla Institute of Technology & Science, Pilani.
+I like coding.
+And I like Physics.